VCityTeam/UD-SV/Doc/Process/Itowns2Feature.md

 We have 3 types of bounding volume:

 Box, region and sphere.
-Box are already read and load but no the region and Sphere.
+Box are already read and show but no the region and Sphere.

 <img src="../Image/tile.png" width="483" height="600" />